Reputational Bargaining and Inefficient Technology Adoption: Analysis Results

-\end{enumerate} \end{Theorem} The proof is in Appendix \ref{sub4.1}.
-According to Theorem \ref{Theorem1}, the qualitative features of the limiting equilibrium depend on (i) the difference $\theta_2-\theta_1$ between the two production costs, and (ii) the distribution $\pi$ over production costs.
+\end{enumerate} \end{Theorem} The proof is in Appendix \ref{sub4.1} and an intuitive explanation is provided later in this section.
+According to Theorem \ref{Theorem1}, under generic $\pi$, there exists a unique limiting equilibrium.
+The qualitative features of the unique limiting equilibrium depend on (i) the difference $\theta_2-\theta_1$ between the two production costs and (ii) the exogenous distribution $\pi$ over production costs.
 In particular, \begin{enumerate} \item When the difference between $\theta_1$ and $\theta_2$ is small in the sense that $\theta_1$ and $\theta_2$ violate (\ref{costdifference}), the buyer offers a high price $p_{\theta_2}$ and the seller accepts immediately.
 The same limiting equilibrium arises when $\theta_1$ and $\theta_2$ satisfy (\ref{costdifference}) and the low type occurs with probability less than $\pi^*$. \item When $\theta_1$ and $\theta_2$ satisfy (\ref{costdifference}) and $\pi(\theta_1)> \pi^*$, the buyer offers a low price $\min \{p_{\theta_1},\theta_2\}$.
 The high type demands the entire surplus $1$ and the buyer concedes after some delay.
 This leads to an expected welfare loss of (\ref{expecteddelay}).
 The low type trades immediately either by accepting the buyer's offer or by offering $1-(\theta_2-\theta_1)$, depending on the comparison between $p_{\theta_1}$ and $\theta_2$. \end{enumerate}

 Theorem \ref{Theorem1} suggests that costly delays arise in equilibrium \textit{if and only if} the difference between the two production costs is large enough and the seller is likely to have a low production cost.
 Our inefficient bargaining result stands in contrast to the efficiency results in reputational bargaining games \textit{without} private payoff information (Kambe 1999 and Abreu and Gul 2000), as well as those in reputational bargaining games with one-sided private information about payoffs, but either the private information is about the discount rate (e.g., APS) or the set of commitment types violates our richness assumption (e.g., Fanning 2023).
 We discuss those models by the end of this section.